Karivool/okpizza/README.md

 # OKPizza

-[Heroku link][heroku] **Note:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: https://okpizza.herokuapp.com/

 ## Minimum Viable Product

-OKPizza is a web application inspired by OKCupid that will be built using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+OKPizza is a saucy web application inspired by OKCupid that will be built using Ruby on Rails and React.js.
+By the end of Week 9, this app will, with any luck, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login